Einwith/course-api-data/README.md

 A template for Spring Boot application reference.

 ## Function
-Sending request and get response for course info
+Send request and get response for course information

 http://localhost:8080/topics